Does the Losing Party Have to Pay the Prevailing Party’s Costs for Deposition and Trial Testimony Interpreters?

 It follows that a prevailing party can ask for deposition costs, including deposition interpreter fees, check interpreter fees, and cancellation fees for not using deposition interpreters, trial testimony interpreters, and check interpreters when deposition or trial testimony of the defendant’s witness is cancelled prior to the deposition date, or the trial testimony date.
 The prevailing party must show that the costs were necessary and reasonable.
 If this burden has been met, then the defendant must compensate the plaintiff for these costs.

 Get in touch with the legal interpreting service All Language Alliance, Inc. to hire court-certified interpreters and check interpreters for depositions and for trial testimony.
-We have experienced court interpreters fluent in Mandarin, French, German, Cantonese, Japanese, Korean, Italian, Portuguese, Mongolian, Turkish, Spanish, Ngambay, Uzbek, Nyanja, Hungarian, Polish, Albanian, and other foreign languages.
-And we also provide forensic transcription and translation of audio and video recordings from any foreign language to English.
+We have experienced court interpreters fluent in Mandarin, French, German, Cantonese, Japanese, Korean, Italian, Portuguese, Mongolian, Turkish, Spanish, Ngambay, Uzbek, Nyanja, Anuak, Hungarian, Thai, Armenian, Polish, Quebecois Canadian French, Albanian, Tigrinya, Tagalog, and other foreign languages.
+And we also provide forensic transcription and translation of audio and video recordings, and evidentiary translation services from any foreign language to English.